Welcome to Gold Class

 Homework and spellings:

-Learning logs have been given for this half term.
+Learning logs will be given each half term.
 Please note that you are expected to complete two of these as a minimum but that you can choose to do more if you wish.
 The final deadline for these to be handed in is the last Wednesday of the half term.

 Spellings will be sent home every week.
 They need to be learnt for the spelling tests.
 It is also important for the children to be learning the definitions of their spellings to support their understanding of reading and comprehension texts.